Coffee and pastry at a Minneapolis cafe

 Community gathering, affordability

-The scene: Powderhorn's coffee scene is smaller than its cultural footprint might suggest, but the shops that exist are genuine community spaces.
-Cafe Racer brings personality, and the Midtown Global Market (a short walk) adds global options — you can get Turkish coffee, Vietnamese iced coffee, and standard American drip all within the same building.
+The scene: Powderhorn's coffee scene is smaller than its cultural footprint might suggest, but the Midtown Global Market compensates with global variety — Turkish, Vietnamese, Ethiopian, and American coffee traditions all under one roof.
 The affordability here is real: coffee in Powderhorn costs less than in the North Loop, and nobody cares what kind of laptop you have.

-Explore Powderhorn →Longfellow
+Explore Powderhorn

 Shops